-Alaska’s dangerous Iditarod dog-sled race is set to begin on March 4.
-During the event, dogs will be forced to run about 1,000 miles from Anchorage to Nome in less than two weeks.
+Alaska’s dangerous Iditarod dog-sled race begins on the first Saturday in March each year.
+During the event, dogs are forced to run about 1,000 miles from Anchorage to Nome in less than two weeks.

-In addition to holding in-person protests, PETA exposed abundant abuse during last year’s race:
+In addition to holding in-person protests, PETA exposed abundant abuse during the 2023 race:

-- Nearly 250 dogs were pulled off the trail because of exhaustion, illness, injury, or other causes, forcing the remaining ones to work even harder to pull the mushers.
+- Approximately 175 dogs were pulled off the trail due to exhaustion, illness, injury, or other causes, forcing the remaining ones to work even harder.

 This pointless, cruel race is a matter of life and death for dogs.
 Take action now by urging companies to drop their Iditarod sponsorships.

 Please do the following: